tmuka/mattermost-chrome-app/README.md

 ## To set your own url and try it unpacked
 1. `git clone https://github.com/tmuka/mattermost-chrome-app.git` onto your local machine
-1. edit manifest.json file and update the "urls" and "web_url" lines with your mattermost team url. save changes.
+2. edit manifest.json file and update the "urls" and "web_url" lines with your mattermost team url. save changes.
-1. in chrome, open url chrome://extensions/
+3. in chrome, open url chrome://extensions/
-2. enable checkmark "Developer mode" (this will let you install an unpacked local extension)
+4. enable checkmark "Developer mode" (this will let you install an unpacked local extension)
-3. click "Load unpacked extension"
+5. click "Load unpacked extension"
-4. browse to and select the folder you cloned this project into.
+6. browse to and select the folder you cloned this project into.
-5. that should have added an white icon for "Mattermost Chrome App", right click on it, click "App Info". change from "Open in Tab" to "Open as window", click "Create shortcuts".
+7. open url chrome://apps/ , there should be a white icon for "Mattermost Chrome App", right click on it, click "App Info". change from "Open in Tab" to "Open as window", click "Create shortcuts".
+8. Now you should have an icon in your taskbar quick launch and start menu to directly open Mattermost chat.

 ## To pack the extension
 1. in chrome, open url chrome://extensions/